Friday, November 11, 2005

 • N. Carolina Father Sues

-• Victor Johnson, of Arizona.
-An excerpt from Johnson's complaint, from the court record: The complaint stated that the relevant adoption statutes of Utah are Utah Code Ann., § 78-30-4.11 et seq.
+The complaint stated that the relevant adoption statutes of Utah are Utah Code Ann., § 78-30-4.11 et seq.
 It was alleged that the latter statute, as applied or on its face, without due process of law deprived Plaintiff of his fundamental right to maintain a parent-child relationship in that the statute does not require the mother to produce the name of a possible father.
 It was averred that a due process violation occurred also because once "actual notice of the father's right is given to the adoption agency there is no duty on the adoption agency as agent for the adoptive parents to disclose information or [provide] notice of the proceedings to the father."
 In connection with this alleged violation of Plaintiff's rights, the complaint cites the "Kidnapping Act 28 U.S.C. § 1738."
 App. at 21-22.

 Johnson lost his case, which means he lost his daughter.
 The agency involved?
-Adoption Center of Choice.

 • Baby Orozco